• Skip to main content

 1 medium egg, room temperature- whisk and remove and discard 1 tablespoon of the beaten egg.

 Follow the method written for a standard-sized batch.
-Instead of cutting out rounds, work the dough into a round disc with your hands, then cut into four quarters with a sharp knife.
-Place the round on a baking tray, refrigerate, brush with egg wash and bake as normal.
-(Image in FAQ's above)
+Instead of cutting out rounds, work the dough into a round disc with your hands, then cut it into four quarters with a sharp knife.
+Place the round on a baking tray, refrigerate, brush with egg wash, and bake as normal.

 Nutrition